 Why Central Banks Rig the Gold Market

 In this scheme, most participants bet strictly on price direction.
 Apparently, they neither accumulate nor care about long-term ownership of physical precious metals.
 They pocket the profits in cash.
-In reference to all previous manipulations, the Achilles Heel is the lack of physical real gold for the market that demands it.
+In reference to all previous manipulations, the Achilles Heel is the lack of real physical gold for the market that demands it.
 The day is fast approaching, as real gold for sale continues to disappear.
 As global economies falter, the demand for real metal will escalate.

 What Might Happen If This Continues

 Perhaps someone may wonder why this is important and how it will end.
-Simply put, the rigging of the gold market is critical because it facilitates the rigging of virtually all markets – a section of a much bigger scheme through which a secretive, un-elected US elite controls the value of all labor, capital, goods, and services across the world – impairing or destroying all markets everywhere and hindering the progress of humanity.
+Simply put, the rigging of this market is critical because it facilitates the rigging of virtually all markets – a section of a much bigger scheme through which a secretive, un-elected US elite controls the value of all labor, capital, goods, and services across the world – impairing or destroying all markets everywhere and hindering the progress of humanity.

 This is an utterly parasitic and totalitarian system, and a manifestation of the never-ending war of the oppressive financial class against the hardworking producing class, except it is hidden so well that the latter has not yet realized it.

-The system could end chaotically as the 1968’s London Gold Pool when the gold that the Western central banks were ready to lose just ran out even before they were prepared with another gold price control system.
-Even though the system could end through education and publicity, it is a question of whether investors and central banks that do not participate in the gold suppression scheme will ever figure out that up to 90% of the world’s investment gold – supposedly held in trust for the owners – may not exist after all.
+The system could end chaotically as the 1968’s London Gold Pool when the reserves that the Western central banks were ready to lose just ran out even before they were prepared with another price control system.
+Even though the system could end through education and publicity, it is a question of whether investors and central banks that do not participate in the suppression scheme will ever figure out that up to 90% of the world’s investment gold – supposedly held in trust for the owners – may not exist after all.

-But if there is no such realization of the “paper gold” fraud, gold price suppression, as well as the destruction of markets in general, may continue indefinitely.
+But if there is no such realization of the “paper gold” fraud, price suppression, as well as the destruction of markets in general, may continue indefinitely.
 The scheme works because of deception, misunderstanding, and surreptitiousness.

 To overthrow this scheme, it needs to be exposed so that people can realize that the market is rigged to help them avoid taking the losing side of the dirty trade.
-Therefore, the central banks have to rely on the complicity of the financial news media, including the gold mining itself rather than their money and debt creation power, so that financial journalists will not press the critical questions or report the inadequate answers.
-That way, the gold mining industry, quite unaware of its product’s monetary nature and its suppressed price, won’t do much to defend itself.
+Therefore, the central banks have to rely on the complicity of the financial news media, including the mining itself rather than their money and debt creation power, so that financial journalists will not press the critical questions or report the inadequate answers.
+That way, the mining industry, quite unaware of its product’s monetary nature and its suppressed price, won’t do much to defend itself.